binge-plus/BINGE-INFRA/modules/service-account/README.md

 1. **Principle of Least Privilege**: Only assign roles that are absolutely necessary
 2. **Separate Admin Roles**: Admin roles are disabled by default and must be explicitly enabled
-3. **Key Rotation**: Service account keys are automatically rotated every 90 days
+3. **Key Management**: Consider implementing regular key rotation using external mechanisms
 4. **Secrets Management**: Consider using a secrets management solution (Google Secret Manager, HashiCorp Vault) for production

 ## Inputs